-This orchard use is for self-consumption, where is forbidden the sale of products, but not its donation to social entities, such as the food bank.
+The orchard use is for self-consumption, the sale of products is forbidden, but donations can be done to social entities, such as the food bank.

-Success - Comply with national regulations.
-Every Nature Based solution that will be implemented in Valladolid has been design complying with national regulations.
-That means national regulations such as the Water Law, Royal Decree Law for urban wastewater treatment, Royal Decree for water reuse or the Basic guideline for civil protection planning for flood risk.
+Success - Comply with national regulations:

+Every Nature Based solution that will be implemented in Valladolid has been designed to comply with national regulations such as the Water Law, Royal Decree Law for urban wastewater treatment, Royal Decree for water reuse or the Basic guideline for civil protection planning for flood risk.
 There are also regional regulations such as the Hydrological Plan or the Flood Risk Management Plan of the river Duero basin, and the Environmental Education Strategy in Castilla y León.
 Green infrastructure is complying with the Technical Building Code - CTE, a good example are the innovative green shady structures.

-Success - Comply with local regulations.
-Likewise, every Nature Based solution that will be implemented in Valladolid has been design complying with local regulations.
-In the city we must comply with General Urban Planning Plan (PGOUVa).
+Success - Comply with local regulations:

+Likewise, every Nature Based solution that will be implemented in Valladolid has been designed to comply with local regulations.
+In the city, we must comply with General Urban Planning Plan (PGOUVa).
 There are several local regulations such as parks and gardens, water supply and sanitation, public space, noise, public lightning.
 There are also urban plans, such as the Urban, Sustainable and Safe Mobility Plan for the City of Valladolid (PIMUSSVA); the Action Plan for Pollution Alert or the Municipal Environmental Education Program.
 There is also a specific municipal standard code that regulates the urban orchards, dependent on the Environment and Sustainability Department of the municipality.

 Success - City Council Coordination.
 The URBAN GreenUP is a multidisciplinary project that is being worked up transversally among the different departments of the city council.
-There can be identified: Innovation, Environment, Urbanism, Urban Planning, Mobility, Parks and Gardens, Water management, Air quality, Security, among others.
+The departments are: Innovation, Environment, Urbanism, Urban Planning, Mobility, Parks and Gardens, Water management, Air quality, Security, among others.